pebrown25/FHS-Project/README.md

 The original FHS software has always been written in some form of Basic, from the original interpretive language BASIC A, through GW-BASIC, QuickBasic, and Microsoft Professional Basic (aka MSBasic).
 The final version of that text-based program is labeled the "1997" version, but was actually maintained through 2001.

+In 1998-2000 I ported the program to MS Windows using Visual Basic.
+This version is labeled "FHSWIN".
+I did a major revision in 2008, and it was maintained through 2012.

+Until 2012, the basic set of programs in the Family History System were provided as free "shareware", with extensions and support available for a small fee.
+I now contemplate placing the entire application in opensource, so that a new generation of developers who share our common interests might continue and extend its usefulness.